-Predictive analytics is a form of advanced analytics that uses both new and historical data to forecast future activity, behavior and trends.
-It involves applying statistical analysis techniques, analytical queries and automated machine learning algorithms to data sets to create predictive models that place a numerical value, or score, on the likelihood of particular events happening.
+Predictive analytics is a form of advanced analytics that uses both new and historical data to forecast activity, behavior and trends.
+It involves applying statistical analysis techniques, analytical queries and automated machine learning algorithms to data sets to create predictive models that place a numerical value -- or score -- on the likelihood of a particular event happening.

-At the center of predictive analytics applications are variables that can be measured and analyzed to predict likely behavior by individuals, machinery or other entities.
-For example, an insurance company is likely to take into account potential driving safety variables such as age, gender, location, type of vehicle and driving record when pricing and issuing auto insurance policies.
+Predictive analytics software applications use variables that can be measured and analyzed to predict the likely behavior of individuals, machinery or other entities.
+Predictive analytics can be used for a variety of use cases.
+For example, an insurance company is likely to take into account potential driving safety variables, such as age, gender, location, type of vehicle and driving record, when pricing and issuing auto insurance policies.

-Predictive analytics has grown in prominence alongside the emergence of big data systems.
-As enterprises have amassed larger and broader pools of data in Hadoop clusters and other big data platforms, it has created increased opportunities for them to mine that data for predictive insights.
-Heightened development and commercialization of machine learning tools by IT vendors has also helped expand predictive analytics capabilities.
+Predictive analytics has grown alongside the emergence of big data systems.
+As enterprises have amassed larger and broader pools of data in Hadoop clusters and other big data platforms, they have created increased data mining opportunities to gain predictive insights.
+Heightened development and commercialization of machine learning tools by IT vendors have also helped expand predictive analytics capabilities.

 Marketing, financial services and insurance companies have been notable adopters of predictive analytics, as have large search engine and online services providers.
-It is also commonly used in industries such as healthcare, retail and manufacturing.
+Predictive analytics is also commonly used in industries such as healthcare, retail and manufacturing.

 Predictive analytics requires a high level of expertise with statistical methods and the ability to build predictive data models.
-As a result, it's typically the domain of data scientists, statisticians and other skilled data analysts.
-In many cases, though, they're supported by data engineers, who help to gather relevant data and prepare it for analysis, and by software developers and business analysts, who aid in creating data visualizations, dashboards and reports and build data products that incorporate predictive models.
+As a result, it's typically in the domain of data scientists, statisticians and other skilled data analysts.
+They're supported by data engineers, who help to gather relevant data and prepare it for analysis, and by software developers and business analysts, who help with data visualization, dashboards and reports.

-As part of predictive analytics applications, data scientists use predictive models to look for correlations between different data elements in website clickstream data, patient health records and other types of data sets.
-Once the data to be analyzed is collected, a statistical model is formulated, trained and modified as needed to produce accurate results; the model is then run against the selected data to generate predictions.
-Full data sets are analyzed in some applications, but in others, analytics teams use data sampling -- analysis of a representative subset of data -- to streamline the process.
-The predictive model is validated or revised as additional data becomes available.
+Data scientists use predictive models to look for correlations between different data elements in website clickstream data, patient health records and other types of data sets.
+Once the data collection has occurred, a statistical model is formulated, trained and modified as needed to produce accurate results.
+The model is then run against the selected data to generate predictions.
+Full data sets are analyzed in some applications, but in others, analytics teams use data sampling to streamline the process.
+The data modeling is validated or revised as additional information becomes available.

 The predictive analytics process isn't always linear, and correlations often present themselves where data scientists aren't looking.
-For that reason, some enterprises are filling data scientist positions by hiring people who have academic backgrounds in physics and other hard science disciplines and, in keeping with the scientific method, are comfortable going where the data leads them.
-Even if companies follow the more conventional path of hiring data scientists trained in math, statistics and computer science, an open mind on data exploration is a key attribute to have for effective predictive analytics.
+For that reason, some enterprises are filling data scientist positions by hiring people who have academic backgrounds in physics and other hard science disciplines.
+In keeping with the scientific method, these workers are comfortable going where the data leads them.
+Even if companies follow the more conventional path of hiring data scientists trained in math, statistics and computer science, having an open mind about data exploration is a key attribute for effective predictive analytics.

 Applications of predictive analytics

-Predictive maintenance is emerging as a valuable application for manufacturers looking to monitor a piece of equipment for signs that it may be about to break down.
-As the internet of things (IoT) develops, manufacturers are attaching sensors to machinery on the factory floor and to finished products in the field, such as elevators and industrial mailing systems.
-Predictive analytics tools running machine learning algorithms enable data scientists to analyze the data streaming in from the sensors in an effort to forecast when maintenance and repair work should be done to head off possible problems.
+Predictive maintenance is also emerging as a valuable application for manufacturers looking to monitor a piece of equipment for signs that it may be about to break down.
+As the internet of things (IoT) develops, manufacturers are attaching sensors to machinery on the factory floor and to mechatronic products, such as automobiles.
+Data from the sensors is used to forecast when maintenance and repair work should be done in order to prevent problems.

-IoT also enables similar predictive analytics uses for monitoring oil and gas pipelines, drilling rigs, windmill farms and various other industrial installations.
-Localized weather forecasts for farmers based partly on data collected from sensor equipped weather data stations installed in farm fields is another IoT-driven predictive modeling application.
+IoT also enables similar predictive analytics uses for monitoring oil and gas pipelines, drilling rigs, windmill farms and various other industrial IoT installations.
+Localized weather forecasts for farmers based partly on data collected from sensor-equipped weather data stations installed in farm fields is another IoT-driven predictive modeling application.

-A wide range of tools and techniques is used in predictive modeling and analytics.
-IBM, Microsoft, the SAS Institute and many other software vendors offer predictive analytics tools, including machine learning software and related technologies supporting so-called deep learning applications.
+A wide range of tools is used in predictive modeling and analytics.
+IBM, Microsoft, SAS Institute and many other software vendors offer predictive analytics tools and related technologies supporting machine learning and deep learning applications.

 In addition, open source software plays a big role in the predictive analytics market.
 The open source R analytics language is commonly used in predictive analytics applications, as are the Python and Scala programming languages.
 Several open source predictive analytics and machine learning platforms are also available, including a library of algorithms built into the Spark processing engine.

-Analytics teams can use the base open source editions of R and other analytics languages or pay for commercial versions offered by vendors such as Microsoft.
-The commercial tools can be expensive, but they come with technical support from the vendor, while users of pure open source releases are typically on their own when working through problems with the technology.
+Analytics teams can use the base open source editions of R and other analytics languages or pay for the commercial versions offered by vendors such as Microsoft.
+The commercial tools can be expensive, but they come with technical support from the vendor, while users of pure open source releases must troubleshoot on their own or seek help through open source community support sites.